 - Parents/carers have two weeks to respond to an offer of a school place.
 If an acceptance is not received it may be assumed that a place is no longer required and the offer may be withdrawn. - Parents who share responsibility for the care of their child are expected to reach agreement to a school placement between them.
-If conflicting applications are received or the admissions team is made aware of a dispute between parents all applications will be placed on hold and will not be processed until written agreement is provided from both parents or a Court Order is obtained confirming which application has priority. - When stating your choice of school, you must give the child's permanent address at the time of application.
-The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time during the school week.
+If conflicting applications are received or the admissions team is made aware of a dispute between parents all applications will be placed on hold and will not be processed until: - one joint application is made; or - written agreement is provided from both parents; or - a Court Order is obtained confirming which parent's application carried precedence. - When stating your choice of school, you must give the child's permanent address at the time of application.
+The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time during the school week with a person with parental responsibility.
 Only one address can be used.
-If the child lives at two addresses, the Local Authority will decide which address to use based on child benefit, child tax credit, Court Orders and/or GP registration.
+If the child lives at two addresses, the Newcastle City Council will decide which address to use based on GP registration and/or Child Benefit, Child Tax Credit or Universal Credit.